About This Chapter

 20. Elizabeth Blackwell Lesson for Kids: Biography & Facts

-This lesson will teach you about Elizabeth Blackwell and her journey through obstacles to become the first female to earn a medical degree in the United States.
+In this lesson, you'll learn about Elizabeth Blackwell and the obstacles she had to overcome to become the first woman to earn a medical degree in the United States.

 21. Florence Nightingale Lesson for Kids: Biography & Facts